superRob7/RemoteJavaDebugger/README.md

 For the debugger to be able to control the execution of the debuggee, you must compile the target with debugging information enabled.
 To insure this information is generated the '-g' command must be included within the compiler command.
 For example the following command would be executed within the file directory of the target program:
   * javac -g HelloWorld.java

+# Connecting To A Target
+A connection can be established in 3 ways:
+* Local
+* Socket Attach
+* Socket Listen

+During a remote debugging session, one party must be the 'server' and the other the clint.
+These action are used to establish the connection between the debugger and debuggee (target program).
+When performing an attaching connection the debuggee **IS** the server.
+Meaning that this program will wait of the debugger to attach to the specified socket before executing.
+An example of the command used to launch the debugger in this state can be found in the 'attach.bat' file.

+A listening connection is the opposite of the attaching connector, this time the debugger is the server.
+Which requires the debuggee (target program) to connect to the socket the debugger is listening at for a connection.
+Once the connection is established the debugger can control the execution of the debuggee.

+## Local Connection
+When the debugger is launched it will automatically select the 'Local Connection' type from the 'Connection type' section.
+Insure the ‘Suspend’ toggle is selected from the connection details.
+The click the 'Connect' button, this will prompts a file picker allowing you to select the '**.class**' any where on the local machine.

+## Attaching Connection
+Select the 'Remote Connection' toggle from the 'Connection Type' section.
+This causes the UI to allow you to enter the IP address of the target, the port number identifys the socket that will be used to asstablish the connection

+## Listening Connection

 ## Links